Leo-rojo/IQN_YouStall_Code_CloudNet_2024/Figure 02/Readme.md

 ### LA
 * input files: the data for the generation of the operational example are contained in 'Operational_example' folder.
 The data regarding real stalls and clicks detected with the timestamp for every experiments are organized as '/Results_kind/Videoid_1000Kbps/Name.txt' for every kind and every txt file generated which contains:
-  - 'Real_stalls.txt' which describes the stalls experienced during an experiment by wrinting in different lines when one stall start and end, repsectively identified by S or E followed by the timestamp.
+  - 'Real_stalls.txt': This file logs the stalls experienced during an experiment.
+Each stall is documented on separate lines, with the start and end of the stall marked by "S" (start) or "E" (end), followed by the corresponding timestamp.
-  - 'timestamp_of_candidate.txt' that indicate the timestamps of when the ISPs dectector identifies a potential IQN packet
+  - 'timestamp_of_candidate.txt': Contains the timestamps of when the ISP's detector identifies a potential IQN packet.
-  - 'Detected_clicks_0.2.txt' which contains timestamps of when end-user agent takes screenshots and an identifier for stall: N not stall and S is a stall.
+  - 'Detected_clicks_0.2.txt': Records timestamps when the end-user agent takes screenshots, along with an identifier for each stall event: "N" for no stall and "S" for a stall.
 * Run generate_figure_2a.py to generate Figure 2a
-* Run generate_figure_2b_2c.py to generate Figure 2b and 2c and to
-print aggragated and specific statistics for every gendre and plot additional figures that show cumulative candidate packets and the detection of stalls over time.
+* Run generate_figure_2b_2c.py to generate Figure 2b and 2c.
+This script will also print aggregated and specific statistics for each genre and plot additional figures, including cumulative candidate packets and stall detection over time.

 ### LB
 * input files: None